cabforum/forum/SMCWG-charter.md

 ##### 3.2.2.
 Membership Application/Declaration Process

-1. An Applicant not already a member of the Forum SHALL provide the following
+1. An Applicant not already a member of the Forum SHALL provide the following information:
-   information:

    * Confirmation that the applicant satisfies at least one (1) of the membership eligibility criteria (and if it satisfies more than one (1), indication of the single category under which the applicant wishes to apply).
    * The organization name, as they wish it to appear on the Forum Web site and in official Forum documents.
    * URL of the applicant’s main Web site.
    * Names and email addresses of designated representatives who will participate in the Working Group and Forum on behalf of the Member.
    * Emergency contact information for security issues related to certificate trust.

-   Applicants that qualify as Certificate Issuers or Root Certificate Issuers must supply the following additional information:
+   Applicants that qualify as Certificate Issuers or Root Certificate Issuers MUST supply the following additional information:

    * URL of the current qualifying audit report.
    * Links or references to issued end-entity certificates that demonstrate them being treated as valid by a Certificate Consumer Member.

    Such Applicant SHALL become a Member once the SMCWG has determined by consensus among the Members during a SMCWG Meeting or Teleconference that the Applicant meets all of the requirements above or, upon the request of any Member of the SMCWG, by a Ballot among Members of the SMCWG.
-Acceptance by consensus shall be determined or a Ballot of the Members shall be held as soon as the Applicant indicates that it has presented all information required above and has responded to all follow-up questions from the SMCWG and the Member has complied with the requirements of Bylaw 5.5.
+Acceptance by consensus SHALL be determined or a Ballot of the Members SHALL be held as soon as the Applicant indicates that it has presented all information required above and has responded to all follow-up questions from the SMCWG    and the Member has complied with the requirements of Bylaw 5.5.

    Certificate Issuer applicants that are not actively issuing S/MIME certificates but otherwise meet these membership criteria MAY request to the SMCWG that they be granted an invitation for Associate Member status in accordance with Bylaw 3.1, subject to conditions designated by the SMCWG.

 2. Existing CAB Forum Members seeking to participate in the SMCWG, in accordance to Bylaw 5.3.1(c), MUST formally declare their intent to participate in writing and provide the SMCWG Chair with this declaration and evidence that they meet the criteria set forth above.
 Such Applicants SHALL become Members of the SMCWG as determined by consensus during a SMCWG Meeting or Teleconference, or upon the request of any Member of the SMCWG, by a Ballot among Members of the SMCWG.

 ##### 3.2.3.
 Suspension and Cessation of Working Group Membership